1. Software Toolchain Setup

 2. General Hardware Setup

-The NEORV32 project features three minimalistic pre-configured test setups in rtl/test_setups.
+The NEORV32 project features three minimalist pre-configured test setups in rtl/test_setups.
 These test setups only implement very basic processor and CPU features and mainly differ in the actual boot configuration.

 neorv32 test setup